ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 * All Balanced _bx3dc_ profiles
 * All Compute _cx3dc_ profiles

-For Gen3 profiles, you can enable and disable secure boot.
-But when you toggle between enable and disable the machine type changes.
-So, make sure that you create a snapshot before you change this setting.
+The following profiles support TDX.

+* All Balanced _bx3dc_ profiles with less than 160GB memory
+* All Compute _cx3dc_ profiles with less than 160GB memory

+For these Gen3 profiles, secure-boot is enabled by default and can't be disabled.

-SGX profiles might experience slightly longer start times, approximately in the range of 180-240 seconds, depending on profile EPC size.
+SGX and TDX profiles might experience slightly longer start times, approximately in the range of 180-240 seconds, depending on profile memory size.
 {: note}

-For more information about the profiles, see [x86-64 instance profiles - Confidential computing profiles](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles).
+For more information about profiles, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles).

 ## Limitations
 {: #limitations-confidential-computing-vpc-sgx}

-Keep the following limitations in mind if you want to use SGX.
+Keep the following limitations in mind if you want to use SGX or TDX.

 * Available on only third-generation Sapphire Rapids-based virtual servers.
 * SGX doesn't protect against side-channel attacks.
-* Only the following images support SGX.
-Keep in mind that images with kernel versions 5.11 and prior don't support SGX.
+* Only the following images support SGX and TDX.
+Keep in mind that images with kernel versions 5.11 and earlier don't support SGX and images with kernel version 6.5 and earlier don't support TDX.

+   - SGX
       - Red Hat 8.6, 8.8, 9.0, 9.2
       - Ubuntu 20.04, 22.04
       - CentOS Stream 8, 9
       - Rocky Linux 8.8, 9.2
       - SLES 15 SP4, SP5

-If you resize a virtual server that is secure boot-enabled to a profile that is secure boot-disabled (and vice-versa), the topology of PCIe devices change.
-Depending on the operating system, this topology change can rename devices.
-The I/O performance can also change.
+   - TDX
+      - Ubuntu 24.04
+      - Red Hat 9.4
+      - CentOS Stream 9
+      - Rocky Linux 9.2, 9.4
+      - SLES 15.6

+* TDX limitations
+   - When you reboot a TDX-enabled virtual server, the virtual server shuts down.
+The virtual server must be restarted by using the UI or CLI.
+   - Avoid rebooting the TDX-enabled virtual server from the UI or CLI because it might cause the virtual server to continually reboot.
+Instead, stop and then restart the virtual server.
+   - If the virtual server is continuously rebooting, force a stop of the virtual server and then start it.
+   - Except for Ubuntu 24.04, all TDX-supported images enter a stop state the first time you create a virtual server.
+In this case, restart the virtual server.
+   - Quotes generation is only supported by using the Linux virtual socket (vsock) interface.